octokit/discussions/docs/README.md

 ## Generated

-Any part of the SDK that varies based on the target GitHub instance should be generated from a schema.
+Any part of the SDK that varies based on the target GitHub instance should be generated from a common schema.

 This currently applies to the REST API, webhooks, and any GraphQL wrappers.